pacodelacruz/openai-business-rules-engine-demo/README.md

 # openai-business-rules-engine-demo

-A demo of how to create a simple business rules engine using natural language rules and the OpenAI APIs
+A sample application of how to implement a business rules engine based on business rules in natural laguange using Azure Functions and Open AI.